Ken Anderson (wrestler): United States Champion and Mr. Money in the Bank (2006–2007)

 On the June 11 episode of Raw, Kennedy was drafted to the Raw brand as part of the WWE Draft.
 On the August 20 episode of Raw, Carlito hosted the interview segment Carlito's Cabana.
-During the segment, Carlito challenged his guest, Umaga for his Intercontinental Championship at SummerSlam, and Kennedy also demanded a shot at the title.
+During the segment, Carlito challenged his guest, Umaga for his Intercontinental Championship at SummerSlam on August 26, and Kennedy also demanded a shot at the title.
 Raw General Manager William Regal, scheduled a match between Kennedy and Carlito, in which the winner would receive an opportunity to face off against Umaga at SummerSlam.
 After the match ended in a draw, Regal booked a triple threat match at SummerSlam between the three men for the Intercontinental Championship; at SummerSlam, Umaga retained the title.
 On the September 10 episode of Raw, Mr. McMahon revealed that Kennedy had, in storyline, been suspended for "impersonating a McMahon."
 This angle was written because Kennedy being named one of the eleven wrestlers implicated in a steroid scandal and therefore suspended for thirty days in accordance with WWE's Wellness Policy.